 I have since found myself involved in research and other forms of community engagement outside of academia with diverse teams of stellar people, all of whom have taught me even more about what matters to me in this work.
 From these friends and colleagues I have learned the importance of:

 - being guided by values and principles, and ensuring all team members contribute to the development of them.

-- having an Advisory Team or Working Group that is comprised of people with lived experience related to the topic being explored.
+- having team members and/or Advisory Group with lived experience related to the topic being explored.

 - developing a budget that a) adequately compensates everyone who contributes to the project, b) addresses potential barriers to participation, and c) allows for a respectful timeline and relational engagement.

 - cultivating a good understanding of the existing body of knowledge around the topic being explored, by reviewing literature and engaging with knowledge-holders.